rightscale/policies/s3_buckets/s3_acl_policy/README.md

 **Limitations**

-S3 Buckets that include capital letters in their name do not meet AWS best practices for bucket naming, and as a result, the Bucket cannot be interacted with via the S3 API.
+1. S3 Buckets that include capital letters in their name do not meet AWS best practices for bucket naming, and as a result, the Bucket cannot be interacted with via the S3 API.
 These buckets will continue to be listed on the **All Buckets** Report, but the Public Read & Public Write columns will indicate `unknown`.
 It is highly recommended to migrate these buckets to newly named buckets without capital letters.

+1. The AWS account owner must have permissions to Read Bucket Permissions on the bucket.

 **Notifications (Email)**